WhisTLE: Deeply Supervised, Text-Only Domain Adaptation for Pretrained Speech Recognition Transformers: Results and Discussion

 \subsection{Auxiliary Canary Experiments and Results}

 To ensure generalization to other encoder--decoder speech recognition models, we run experiments for Canary-1B~\cite{model_10} and Canary-180M-flash~\cite{model_11}.
 Canary-1B uses a Conformer-based encoder~\cite{model_12} and a standard transformer decoder, while Canary-180M-flash is a smaller variant of Canary-1B with faster training and inference speeds.
-The only adjustment we make for WhisTLE is adding an additional linear layer at the end of our VAE, as Canary, unlike Whisper, also requires encoding lengths to be input into its decoder, so our VAE must also produce encoding lengths.
+We chose the Canary model family for our experiments due to their comparable use of an encoder--decoder architecture, allowing for direct application of our text-only training approach.
+The only adjustment made for WhisTLE is adding an additional linear layer at the end of our VAE, as Canary, unlike Whisper, also requires encoding lengths to be input into its decoder, so our VAE must also produce encoding lengths.
+This is not required for Whisper~\cite{model_1}, which inherently forces encodings to account for a fixed length of thirty seconds.

 Tables~\ref{table:canary_large} and~\ref{table:canary_medium} report WhisTLE results for Canary-1B and Canary-180M-flash on four out-of-domain datasets.
 With LibriSpeech as the in-domain corpus, Canary-1B achieves a 16.3\% relative WER reduction and Canary-180M-flash a substantial 71\%, improving on all datasets.
-These trends align with our Whisper results, where latent supervision consistently lowered WER.
+These trends align with our Whisper results, where latent supervision consistently lowers WER.
 Using CommonVoice yields smaller gains, with 4.4\% for Canary-1B and 6.0\% for Canary-180M-flash, like Whisper's more modest improvements on challenging datasets such as EmoV-DB.
-Overall, these findings confirm that text-only latent supervision generalizes beyond Whisper to other encoder--decoder ASR models.
+Overall, these findings suggest that text-only latent supervision generalizes beyond Whisper to other encoder--decoder ASR models.